deepfence/golang_deepfence_sdk_ts/client/docs/ModelScanResultsMaskRequest.md

 ### NewModelScanResultsMaskRequest

-`func NewModelScanResultsMaskRequest(resultIds []string, scanId string, scanType string, ) *ModelScanResultsMaskRequest`
+`func NewModelScanResultsMaskRequest(maskAction string, resultIds []string, scanId string, scanType string, ) *ModelScanResultsMaskRequest`

 NewModelScanResultsMaskRequest instantiates a new ModelScanResultsMaskRequest object This constructor will assign default values to properties that have it defined,